 I think all schools should offer speech or some sort of dramatics club to present plays and speeches to the student body.
-This accustoms pupils to speak to large and express themselves.
+This accustoms pupils to speak to large thingroups as well as making it easier to mix with people and express themselves.